Problem

 -

-Verify that the Terraform Enterprise application is currently running by using the following command.
+Verify that the Terraform Enterprise application is running.

 $ replicatedctl app status